SmileiPIC/Smilei_import_GSA_MD_results/README.md

 First, download and install the `gsa_md` Python library from ...
 Then, follow the instructions in the README files of the chosen use-case.

+### Contributors
+Francesco Massimo created the input namelist for the case in cylindrical geometry with azimuthal mode decomposition, Mohamad Masckala developed the related postprocessing scripts.
+The development of the input namelist benefitted from previous work by Ioaquin Moulanier.

 ### Acknowledgements
 The development and benchmarking of the input namelist in cylindrical geometry in this repository benefitted from access to the HPC resources of CINES under the allocation